Book Review: Rich Dad Poor Dad by Robert T. Kiyosaki

 In short, the fear of being different from others results in preventing people from thinking of new ways to solve problems.

-It is only when they look in the mirror that they discover the truth that most people talk about "stable" out of fear.
+It is only when they look in the mirror that they discover the truth that most people talk about as "stable" out of fear.
 Other things can also be seen clearly through the mirror, such as sports, social relations, career, and money.

 Most people's financial troubles are caused by simply following others.
 So we all need to look in the mirror from time to time to trust our inner wisdom and not just fear.